Boeing undercuts rivals in South Korea fighter contest - sources

 A Seoul-based Boeing spokesman declined to comment, but on Sunday a spokesman in the United States said: "We believe our F-15 proposal can affordably meet the Republic of Korea's requirements.
 We await their decision and stand ready to deliver on our commitments."

-DAPA said on Sunday that an unnamed bidder submitted a price that fell within budget "by arbitrarily changing conditions that were previously agreed upon" on the last of the 13 rounds of bidding August 13-16.
-This bid will be considered as having "exceeded the budget," it added.
+DAPA said on Sunday that an unnamed bidder submitted a price that fell within budget "by arbitrarily changing conditions that were previously agreed upon" on the last of the 13 rounds of bidding between August 13 and 16.
+This bid will be considered as having "exceeded the budget", it added.

 EADS maintains that the Eurofighter remains in the race.